interactive3dgraphicscourse-uniud-2019/product-configuration-2019-amsci/README.md

 ## Description
 This is a simple 3D product configurator for ACME ecommerce platform.
 It allows the user to customise an alarm clock and add it to the cart.
 The configurator offers a selection of materials for the case, the bells, the face and the hands of the alarm clock.
 ## Usage
-- Open index.html with a browser (tested only on Edge)
+- Open index.html with a browser (tested on Chrome and Edge)
-- Wait for the components of the alarm clock to load
+- Wait for the components of the alarm clock to be loaded
 - Use the buttons on the left to customise the product

 ## Files